-Whiskey on a Sunday is a favourite song in the Irish Folk scene but, it has no connection to Ireland!
+Whiskey on a Sunday is a favorite song in the Irish folk scene, but it has no connection to Ireland!

 The song was written by Glyn Hughes in Britain during the late 1950s.
 Hughes was born in Liverpool in 1932 and died tragically young in his hometown 40 years later.
-He was a well-known folk singer in the North of England during the British folk revival of the 50s and 60s.
+He was a well-known folk singer in northern England during the British folk revival of the 50s and 60s.

-The famous dancing dolls were attached to the end of a plank of wood which Seth would tap with his hand to make them dance while he crooned songs from his Caribbean homeland.
+The famous dancing dolls were attached to the end of a wooden plank, which Seth would tap to make them dance while he crooned songs from his Caribbean homeland.

 Seth Davy's stage was the street outside Bevington Bush Hotel on the north side of Liverpool city.
-The song he sung most often was Massa is a Stingy Man.
-The lines from that song would later be used by Huges when he was writing his tribute to Seth Davy - 'Sing come day go day, god send Sunday, we'll drink buttermilk all the week, and whiskey on Sunday.'
+The song he sang most often was Massa is a Stingy Man.
+The lines from that song would later be used by Hughes when he was writing his tribute to Seth Davy - "Sing come day go day, god send Sunday, we'll drink buttermilk all the week, and whiskey on Sunday."

-It is not known who or when the lyrics were altered to suit Irish ears but the song has been recorded by many artists in Ireland such as The Dubliners.
-In 1968 Danny Doyle reached the No.1 spot in the Irish music charts with the song and stayed there for ten weeks!
+It is not known who altered the lyrics or when, to suit Irish ears, but the song has been recorded by many Irish artists, including The Dubliners.
+In 1968, Danny Doyle reached the No.1 spot in the Irish music charts with the song and stayed there for ten weeks!

 The Ballad of Old Seth Davy ends on a rather sad note as we are informed he died in 1902.
-His famous dancing dolls were thrown in a jowler bin (Liverpool slang for a bin which was situated in alleys in the back of street houses) while the plank they danced on was used to patch up someone's door.
+His famous dancing dolls were thrown into a jowler bin (Liverpool slang for a bin situated in alleys behind street houses), while the plank they danced on was used to patch up someone's door.

-Although Seth Davy has long since departed this world and the creator of the famous song has too passed on, the memory of the 19th-century Jamaican street entertainer will live on in song - whichever version of it that is sung!
+Although Seth Davy has long since departed this world and the creator of the famous song has passed on too, the memory of the 19th-century Jamaican street entertainer will live on in song, whichever version is sung!

 The Ballad of Old Seth Davy - by Glyn Hughes